AGCCS/AGCCS-CTRL22/README.md

 ## Acknowledgements

 The Wikipedia articles on the [SAE 1772](https://de.wikipedia.org/wiki/SAE_J1772nd), the [IEC 62196](https://de.wikipedia.org/wiki/IEC_62196)  and the [IEC 62196 Type 2](https://de.wikipedia.org/wiki/IEC_62196_Typ_2) standards provide an excellent entry point to learn about EV charging technology and we would like thank the respective authors for their effort.
 Regarding the electrical engineeering aspects of this project, we hereby acknowlegde that the projects [SmartEVSE](https://www.smartevse.nl/) and [OpenEVSE](https://www.openevse.com/) make their hardware solution available for us to inspect and re-use.
 Starting from scratch would have been so much more tedious.
-On a more general scale, we appreciate the fact that nowerdays relevent software tools are made freely available, such as  the [KiCad EDA](https://kicad.org) , the [Espressif SDKs](https://github.com/espressif), and the [GCC](https://gcc.gnu.org/)-based XTENSA and AVR toolchains, naming the ones most crucial for our project.
+On a more general scale, we appreciate the fact that nowerdays relevent software tools are made freely available, such as  the [KiCad EDA](https://kicad.org) , the [Espressif SDKs](https://github.com/espressif), and the [GCC](https://gcc.gnu.org/)-based XTENSA and AVR toolchains, naming only the ones most crucial for our project.